W1ldish/wotlk70/tools/wowsimsexporter/WowSimsExporter/README.md

 # wowsimsexporter
 An exporter addon for World Of Warcraft: WOTLK Classic Sim at  https://wowsims.github.io/wotlk

-There is a channel on the wowsims discord

-Invite is located here https://discord.gg/N9ZgAMXQ3p

 **THIS IS IN TESTING, THE ADDON MAY NOT WORK**
 If this is the case, don't open a ticket on the wowsims github, open it here <https://github.com/generalwrex/wowsimsexporter/issues>